If you’re working from home and need to get remote access to a Windows 10 computer from your Mac, we have good news: it’s easy.

 It’s all contained within the remote session, however.
 Sharing a folder in this way does not make the folder accessible on the physical Windows computer.

 Click Save to finish setting up your connection.

 Step 5: Connect to Windows 10 From Your Mac

 You’re now ready to connect.
 Your PC must be turned on, awake, and connected to the same network as your Mac.

 The Remote Desktop app will list your computer, with a thumbnail preview, under Saved Desktops.
 Double-click it to connect.

 If you didn’t change the settings, you’ll need to enter your username and/or password now.
 Remember, the username must be in the format domain\[username].
 Click OK.

-You’ll now see a security warning relating to an unverified certificate.
+When you make an RDP connection from Mac to Windows, you’ll see a security warning relating to an unverified certificate.
 If you’re at home, or working on a small business network, you can click Continue and ignore the message.
 If you’re on a large network with public access, be wary about doing this.

 Once You’re Connected